Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 where $\bx_i(t) \in \mathbb{R}^m$ is the state of oscillator $i$ at time $t$, the functions $\bF: \mathbb{R}^m \to \mathbb{R}^m$ and $\bH: \mathbb{R}^m \to \mathbb{R}^m$ describe the local dynamics and the coupling functions, respectively.
 The matrix $L = [L_{ij}]$ is the Laplacian matrix that describes the network connectivity, and the scalar $\sigma \geq 0$ is the coupling strength.
 For this example, we set the local dynamics $\bF$ to be the chaotic Lorenz oscillator.
 The functions $\bF$ and $\bH$ are

 We take the directed network shown in Fig.\,\ref{fig:application} A and set $\sigma=6$.
 Figure \ref{fig:application}B shows the synchronous time evolution of the state components $x_i(t)$ for each oscillator before the attack.
 Panel C shows the loss of synchronization observed after the attack.
 The loss of stability is the direct consequence of having mixed sign eigenvalues of the Laplacian matrix after the attack.
-The plots of the $y$ and $z$ components show similar behavior as the $x$ component and can be found in Supplementary Note 4.
-In Supplementary Note 4 we also provide an explanation for why the synchronous state becomes unstable when an attack occurs in terms of the master stability function approach \cite{pecora1998master}.
-Reference \cite{sorrentino2007controllability} has used the master stability function to the study stability of the synchronous solution in the case of the pinning control problem, for which a reference synchronous trajectory is selected to which all the network nodes need to synchronize.
-The results are sensitive to the particular choice of this reference solution, as well as to the particular choice of the individual nodal function $\bF$ and of the output function $\bH$.
-Different from \cite{sorrentino2007controllability}, here we derive conditions that are sufficient to destabilize the network dynamics and are independent from the choice of any particular reference trajectory and of the functions $\bF$ and $\bH$.
+The plots of the $y$ and $z$ components show similar behavior as the $x$ component and can be found in Supplementary Note 5.
+In Supplementary Note 5 we also provide an explanation for why the synchronous state becomes unstable when an attack occurs in terms of the {master stability function approach (MSF) \cite{fujisaka1983stability,pecora1998master}}.